 How Does Scoring Work In Snooker?

-The objective of snooker matches deals with potting colored balls into pockets.
-On the surface, snooker looks quite similar to other pool games.
-However, there are many distinct differences with how snooker and other games are played.
+The objective of snooker is to sink colored balls into pockets.
+On the surface, snooker looks quite similar to other pool or billiards games.
+However, there are many distinct differences between how snooker and these other games are played.

-To start, snooker tables are a few feet larger than their billiards counterparts, measuring in at around 12 feet in length and six feet in width.
-A typical snooker match takes place using 15 red balls and seven other colored variants.
+Firstly, when considering these differences, snooker tables are a few feet larger than their billiards counterparts, measuring around 12 feet in length and six feet in width.
+A typical snooker match uses 15 red balls and seven other colored variants.

-Interestingly, the name "snooker" derives from a type of foul a player can achieve in the game.
-A snooker occurs when a player, typically one who cannot complete a shot easily, intentionally blocks another player by striking the cue ball into a difficult position.
+Interestingly, the name “snooker” derives from a specific situation in the game.
+A snooker occurs when a player, typically one who cannot complete a shot easily, intentionally blocks another player by striking the cue ball into a difficult position, one that could cause the opponent to foul.

 Striking and Potting